SaiSrikarReddy/LSTM-used-in-predicting-the-pollution-in-Telangana-state/README.md

 Atleast the error was about 1.5-2.5(approx.) MAE

 Thank You<br>
-Hope You enjoy by reading the ipython notebook to get the whole clarity of the project<br>
+Hope You enjoy by reading the ipython notebook to get a complete view of project<br>

 INSTALLATION GUIDE
 1. At first we need to go to Python official page and need to Install python 3.6+ version which ever possible and Add python to path.<br>